eiffel-community/eiffel/usage-examples/pipeline-monitoring.md

 Using Eiffel, this can be done as follows:
 1. For every relevant [EiffelActivityStartedEvent](../eiffel-vocabulary/EiffelActivityStartedEvent) follow its __ACTIVITY_EXECUTION__ link to its corresponding [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent).
 1. Compare __meta.time__ of the two events.

+### Test Queuing Times
+Measuring the time it takes from a test execution is triggered until it commences is an important metric to monitor test efficiency and resource availability.

+Using Eiffel, this can be done as follows:
+1. For every [EiffelTestCaseStartedEvent](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md), follow its __TEST_CASE_EXECUTION__ link to its corresponding [EiffelTestCaseTriggeredEvent](../eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md).
+1. Compare __meta.time__ of the two events.

 ## A Note on Levels of Abstraction